GuillermoHazebrouck/gnav-web/README.md

 To operate G-NAV, please read the user's manual located in the docs folder.
 Be aware that the project is still under development.

 ## Compiling
 G-NAV web consists of two modules: the web application itself and the data compiler.
-For the web app you will need AdaWebPack.
-The copilation procedure is similar to that of the examples you will find there.
+For the web app you will need [AdaWebPack](https://github.com/godunko/adawebpack).
+The compilation procedure is similar to that of the examples you will find there.

 For the data compiler you will need a native Ada FSF compiler.